For the best experience with this website,

 May Jesus Christ Be Praised

-This piece is the first in what is intended to be a series, a CD-length collection of similar works called I Sing the Hymn Electronique.
+This is the first in what was originally intended to be a series, a CD-length collection of like-minded works titled I Sing the Hymn Electronique.
+So far, the intention remains just that—though...

 Epiphany Suite